thomasajai001/PII-Tracker-COVID_Edition/README.md

 # PII Tracker - Covid Edition

- PII(Personally Identifiable Information) Tracker- Covid Edition is developed as a submission for Tinkerhub Build From Home 2021.
+ PII (Personally Identifiable Information) Tracker - Covid Edition is developed as a submission for Tinkerhub Build From Home 2021.

  This app is developed as a substitue to the books which is used everywhere in order to collect the details of the people amidst the COVID-19 pandemic.
 Through this app, the details of the people like their name, age, address, and their vaccination status are collected.